 Fishing boats competing “against the wind and the tide” for the flag of ´La Concha´.

-If you visit San Sebastián during the next two weeks, you will get to know and enjoy the ´Regatas of La Concha´, a competition between fishing boats (with oars) that´s been held in the city since 1879.
+If you visit San Sebastián during the first two weeks of September, you will get to know and enjoy the ´Regatas of La Concha´, a competition between fishing boats (with oars) that´s been held in the city since 1879.

 The rowing with oars on these fishing boats is a great maritime tradition in all of ´Cantabría´ and especially in the Basque Country.
 The crew of a boat consist of 13 rowers and one skipper.